FPRI BMB Russia: Russia’s Ministry of Economy says the CBR is too conservative

 In addition to disagreeing about the nature and method of combatting Russia’s current inflation, Reshetnikov also objected to the CBR’s concern that fiscal easing may lead to a rise in prices.
 According to the economy minister, the government is not planning any serious relaxation of budgetary policy.
 Expenditures will remain unchanged this year.

 Given these two areas of disagreement, Reshetnikov fears that the result of the CBR’s rate hike will simply be a dampening of Russia’s economic recovery.
 What policymakers need to focus on, he said, is translating Russians’ savings during the pandemic into economic growth.
-In 2020, savings increased by 5 trillion rubles ($65.7 billion).
+In 2020, savings increased by RUB5 trillion ($65.7bn).
 Reshetnikov wants to see these funds directed toward investments.
 But with higher interest rates, the cost of loans increases and the appetite for investment decreases accordingly.

 Despite being the government’s point person for preventing the rise in essential food prices, Reshetnikov’s quibbles about the CBR’s conservative monetary policy are not surprising.
-Russia’s economy ministry is responsible for spurring economic growth, and thus it often favors more dovish monetary conditions.
+Russia’s Economy Ministry is responsible for spurring economic growth, and thus it often favours more dovish monetary conditions.
 Reshetnikov’s predecessor Maxim Oreshkin was similarly outspoken about attributing Russia’s sluggish growth to CBR policy.
 It’s easy to blame someone else for not hitting your targets.

 Regarding food prices, Reshetnikov has expanded the government’s arsenal for tamping down on inflation.
 In line with what BMB discussed last Thursday, the government has officially extended its price control agreements with sugar and sunflower oil producers.
 Price ceilings on sugar will stretch until June 1, and on sunflower oil until October 1.

-Yet counter to the hopes of oil producers, the government said it may also to impose export duties on sunflower oil starting September 1.
-A 30% duty on sunflower seed exports have been in place since January, which Reshetnikov announced will be extended indefinitely past its original end date of July 1.
-The head of Russia’s Fat and Oil Union suspects the government may increase the sunflower seed export duty to 50%.
+Yet counter to the hopes of oil producers, the government said it may also have to impose export duties on sunflower oil starting September 1.
+A 30% duty on sunflower seed exports has been in place since January, which Reshetnikov announced will be extended indefinitely past its original end date of July 1.
+The head of Russia’s Fat and Oil Union suspects the government may raise the sunflower seed export duty to 50%.
 While the price controls are painful for producers, the export duties are “catastrophic,” he says.

 -